prometheus-community/ipmi_exporter/README.md

 For remote metrics, the general configuration pattern is similar to that of the [blackbox exporter](https://github.com/prometheus/blackbox_exporter), i.e.
-Prometheus scrapes a small number (possibly one) of IPMI exporters with a `target` URL parameter to tell the exporter which IPMI device it should use to retrieve the IPMI metrics.
+Prometheus scrapes a small number (possibly one) of IPMI exporters with a `target` and `module` URL parameter to tell the exporter which IPMI device it should use to retrieve the IPMI metrics.
 We offer this approach as IPMI devices often provide useful information even while the supervised host is turned off.
 If you are running the exporter on a separate host anyway, it makes more sense to have only a few of them, each probing many (possibly thousands of) IPMI devices, rather than one exporter per IPMI device.

 ### IPMI exporter

-The exporter requires a configuration file called `ipmi.yml` (can be overridden, see above).
-To collect local metrics, an empty file is technically sufficient.
-For remote metrics, it must contain user names and passwords for IPMI access to all targets.
-It supports a “default” target, which is used as fallback if the target is not explicitly listed in the file.
+The exporter can read a configuration file by setting `config.file` (see above).
+To collect local metrics, you might not even need one.
+For remote metrics, it must contain at least user names and passwords for IPMI access to all targets to be scraped.
+You can additionally specify the IPMI driver type and privilege level to use (see `man 5 freeipmi.conf` for more details and possible values).

+The config file supports the notion of "modules", so that different configurations can be re-used for groups of targets.
+See the section below on how to set the module parameter in Prometheus.
+The special module "default" is used in case the scrape does not request a specific module.

 The configuration file also supports a blacklist of sensors, useful in case of OEM-specific sensors that FreeIPMI cannot deal with properly or otherwise misbehaving sensors.
 This applies to both local and remote metrics.

-See the included `ipmi.yml` file for an example.
+There are two commented example configuration files, see `ipmi_local.yml` for scraping local host metrics and `ipmi_remote.yml` for scraping remote IPMI interfaces.

 ### Prometheus